 The Stigma Of The Stay-At-Home Dad

 Mumbai is home to so many fantastic stories.
 This one comes to you straight from the suburbs as a couple struggle with the notions that surround being a stay-at-home father.
-Hear the story in his own words; equal parts amusing, and equal parts thought-provoking.
+Hear the story in the man’s own words; equal parts amusing, and equal parts thought-provoking.

-You’ll have many relatable moments, bursts of laughter, and awe-filled pauses.
+There’ll be many relatable moments, bursts of laughter and awe-filled pauses.
 Let’s get started with the words of Barack Obama, “Any fool can have a child.
 That doesn’t make you a father.
 It’s the courage to raise a child that makes you a father.”

 Related Reading: Motherhood or Career?
 Women’s Struggle Between Career and Family

 My cook had a very unlikely voice.
 While most maids speak loudly enough to be irritating, my cook’s voice could hardly be heard from the other side of the room.
 She loved to gossip and her hushed tone suited this hobby the most.
 It was my maid who asked my wife the questions she was dreading.
 The conversation started like this.

 Saab aajkal ghar pehich rehte hain kya?
 Kaam se nikaal diya kya?

 It was very apparent that she literally couldn’t contain it — the questions were bubbling inside her.
 She was asking if I had been thrown out of work.
 This was the ‘scandalous’ explanation behind being a stay-at-home dad.

 Who works in the evening?
 (Stay-at-home dads, that’s who)

 From the other end, I could hear a few words as she conversed with my wife who had just given birth to a baby boy.
 My wife later told me about the whole conversation.